How to Transcribe a Recorded Conversation into Notion: Zoom Recordings, Voice Memos & IC Recorders

 1. Open the recording in Voice Memos → tap the share button

-2. Select the Notta app (must be installed) → it imports automatically
+2. Select the Notta app (must already be installed) → it imports automatically

 3. Transcription starts → once it's done, edit the speaker labels